Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

-where $\bar{D}(n)=\max\{d_1,\cdots,d_{M(n)}\}D(n)$.
-Here, the third inequality holds since the union bound is applied over all hops for each S-D pair.
-To compute the right-hand side (RHS) of (\ref{EQ:Tnlower}), we need to know the distribution of the SINR, which is hard to obtain for a general class of channel models consisting of both geometric and fading effects.
-Instead, in~\cite{WeberAndrewsJindal:07}, the asymptotic upper and lower bounds on the cumulative distribution function (cdf) were characterized.
+Here, the first inequality comes from the fact that per-node transmission rate is given by $R=\log(1+\eta)=1$.
+The second inequality holds by applying the union bound over all hops for each S--D pair, where the set $\mathcal{H}_m$ of hops is specified by $l_m\in\{1,\cdots,d_m D(n)-2\}$ for Mode 1 and the last two hops to the destination (i.e., $l_m\in\{d_m D(n)-1, d_m D(n)\}$) for Mode 2.
+In order to further compute the right-hand side of (\ref{EQ:Tnlower}), we need to know the distribution of the SINR, which is difficult to obtain for a general class of channel models consisting of both geometric and fading effects.
+Instead, in~\cite{WeberAndrewsJindal:07}, asymptotic upper and lower bounds on the cumulative distribution function (cdf) of SINR were characterized.